irinatu17/Holiday-Planner/README.md

 - The **Contact section** allows users to contact the company management by filling out the form.
 After submission and sending the e-mail the vertically centred pop-up appears, letting the user know that his/her enquiry was successfully sent.

 - The **footer** contains the buttons for social links allow users to open the websites in new tab by using 'target="_blank".
+- **Back to top** button allows a user to get back quickly to the top of the page.

 ## Testing

-### User scenarios that were used for testing are detailed below:
+### User scenarios that were used for testing are detailed below (manual testing):

 1. Search the city and autocomplete:

 i.
-Open the page, go to the “Map” section at the top of the site.
+Open the page, go to the “Map” section.

 ii.
 Enter a city (desired destination) into the search box and make sure that the autocomplete shows suggested cities.